 12. Olive oil

 Eating too much fat is not good for the liver, but some fats may help it.
-Replacing less healthy fats with olive oil may help reduce oxidative stress and improve liver function.
+A 2019 study suggests olive oil, as part of the Mediterranean diet, may help reduce oxidative stress and improve liver function.
 This is due to the high content of unsaturated fatty acids in the oil.

 However, the clinical data on olive oil benefits for people with NAFLD are currently scarce.

-However, there are also some foods and food groups that the liver finds harder to process.
+In general, doctors will recommend a balanced diet for overall health.
+However, there are also some foods and food groups that the liver may find harder to process.
 These include:

 • Fatty foods: These include fried foods, fast food meals, and takeout meals from many restaurants.
 Packaged snacks and chips may also be surprisingly high in fats.